tarka/netlink-ddns/README.md

 - Linux system with netlink support
 - Network interface with dynamic IP address
-- Gandi account with API access
+- A DNS account with API access
 - systemd (for service integration)

 ## License